slowproj/slowdash/main/server/slowapi/docs/README.md

 - If all the responses are `None`, a status of 404 (Not Found) is replied.
 - If one of the responses are error (code >= 400), an error is replied without content; the largest status code is taken.

-The behavior is customizable by providing an user response aggregator.
+The behavior is customizable by providing an user response aggregator, as explained below.

+Instances of `slowapi.SlowAPI` used to bind functions in the example above can also be included or include other sub-apps.

 ### Middleware